wasp-lang/wasp/waspc/README.md

 - `stack build --pedantic` -> sets -Wall and -Werror ghc options.
 - `stack build --profile`
 - `stack build --trace`
-- `stack install` -> builds the project and then copies it to the local path.
+- `stack install` -> builds the project and places the binary so it is in PATH (and you can call it directly with `wasp`).
 - `stack ghci` -> opens ghci in the context of the project, allowing you to load and run local modules.
 - `stack clear` -> clear all generated files/artifacts.